B. J. Finney

-Benjamin J. Isaac Finney II (born October 26, 1991) is a former American football guard.
-He played college football at Kansas State University, and was signed as an undrafted free agent by the Pittsburgh Steelers in 2015.
+Benjamin J. Isaac Finney II (born October 26, 1991) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the Kansas State Wildcats, and was signed as an undrafted free agent by the Pittsburgh Steelers in 2015.

 Finney also played for the Cincinnati Bengals and the Seattle Seahawks.

 Early life

 Finney was born in Wichita, Kansas.
 He attended high school at Andale High School in the Wichita suburb of Andale.
 He was an unranked two-star recruit for the class of 2010.
 He committed to Kansas State University.
 He was a state wrestling champ his senior year.

 College career

 Finney redshirted his freshman year at Kansas State.
 His redshirt freshman year he started in 12 games, only missing the first game.
-He was named All-Big 12 twice, honorable mention as a sophomore and first-team as a senior.
+He was named All-Big 12 Conference twice, honorable mention as a sophomore and first-team as a senior.

 Professional career

+Pre-draft

 Coming out of Kansas State, Finney was projected to be selected in the fourth or fifth round by the majority of NFL draft experts and scouts.
 He received an invitation to the NFL Combine and completed nearly all the required combine drills, only missing the three-cone drill due to a back injury.
 On March 10, 2015, he participated at Kansas State's pro day and opted to stand on his combine numbers and only perform positional drills for the team representatives and scouts from 15 NFL teams.
 Along with Finney, Tyler Lockett, Curry Sexton, and seven other draft prospects attended Kansas State's pro day.
 He was ranked as the third best center available on the draft by NFLDraftScout.com.
 NFL Draft analysts and scouts referred to him as a "plug and play" starter.